Bob Benmosche: Career

 Benmosche began his career when he joined Arthur D. Little and Information Science as a consultant.
 In 1975, Benmosche joined the Chase Manhattan systems group.
 In 1982, Benmosche joined Paine Webber to lead the development of Paine Webber's Central Asset Brokerage Account.
 During his 14-year tenure at Paine Webber, Benmosche gained experience in marketing and operations in different business units, using the knowledge he gained to become Chief Financial Officer of the company's retail business.
 As his career progressed at Paine Webber, Benmosche continued to gain new responsibilities, eventually earning a promotion to the position of executive vice president and director of operations, administration and technology.
 In that role, he oversaw the merger of Kidder Peabody's operations and systems with those of Paine Webber.

 MetLife

 Benmosche left Paine Webber to join the Metropolitan Life Insurance Company in 1995.
 He was later promoted to president and chief operating officer, and in November 1997 in his role as COO, oversaw individual and institutional as well as international insurance operations.
 In 1998 he was named chairman of the board and CEO.
 He retired in 2006.
 During his tenure, he oversaw MetLife's successful transition from mutual company to publicly traded firm.

 After being a member of the board of Credit Suisse AG for eleven years, Benmosche retired in April 2013.

 Lafayette Theatre

-In 2001, Benmosche purchased the 1923 Lafayette Theatre in his hometown of Suffern, New York, and successfully led its historic preservation effort.
+In 2001, Benmosche purchased the 1923 Lafayette Theatre in his hometown of Suffern, New York, and led its preservation effort.